bebsworthy/vertx-kotlin-service-starter/README.md

 # vertx  kotlin service starter project

-This is a basic starter project for kotlin & vertx.
+This is a basic starter project / demo for kotlin & vertx.

 It does not provide any actual useful functionality :)